pierrepo/llm-practicals/content/prompts.md

     - Text production ("Write a 10-line text about...")
     - Text summarization ("Summarize the following text in 5 lines...")
     - Code production ("Write a Python function that extracts and prints sequence length from a FASTA file named 'sequences.fasta'.
 Add comments to explain how the function works.")
 Share your code in a shared document.

+## Success and failure with math problems

-4. Challenge various LLM with common math problems you could find in the [gsm8k dataset](https://huggingface.co/datasets/openai/gsm8k):
+Challenge various LLM with common math problems you could find in the [gsm8k dataset](https://huggingface.co/datasets/openai/gsm8k):

     ```
     Betty is saving money for a new wallet which costs $100.